microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     ![On the Migration job blade, the Refresh button is highlighted, and a status of Full backup uploading is displayed and highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/dms-migration-wizard-status-running.png?raw=true "Migration status")

-16. Continue selecting **Refresh** every 5-10 seconds, until you see the status change to **Log files uploading**.
-When that status appears, move on to the next task:
+16. Continue selecting **Refresh** every 5-10 seconds, until you see the status change to **Log files uploading** or **Log Shipping in progress** (when the log files are done uploading, it changes to **Log Shipping in progress**, but you don't need to wait for that to happen).
+When either status appears, move on to the next task:

     ![In the migration monitoring window, a status of Log files uploading is highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/dms-migration-wizard-status-log-files-uploading.png?raw=true "Migration status")